Kepler-438

-Kepler-438 is a red dwarf in the constellation Lyra, about 640 light years from Earth.
+Kepler-438 is a red dwarf in the constellation Lyra, about 590 light years from Earth.
 It is notable for its planetary system, which includes Kepler-438b, a possibly Earth-size planet within Kepler-438's habitable zone.
+Kepler-438 is a flare star that undergoes random, dramatic increases in brightness due to flare activity.
+It emits strong superflares every few hundred days, with each flare being stronger than the most powerful flare recorded on the Sun.

 Planetary system

-The system has one confirmed planet however transit timing observations of Kepler-438b indicate the possible presence of additional planets.
+The system has one confirmed planet.
+However, transit timing observations of Kepler-438b indicate the possible presence of additional planets.